neachdainn/nng-rs/README.md

 * `ffi-module`: Expose the raw FFI bindings via the `nng::ffi` module.
   This is useful for utilizing NNG features that are implemented in the base library but not this wrapper.
   Note that this exposes some internal items of this library and it directly exposes the NNG library, so anything enabled by this can change without bumping versions.

+### Building NNG

+Enabling the `build-nng` feature will cause the NNG library to be built using the default settings and CMake generator.
+Most of the time, this should just work.
+However, in the case that the default are not the desired settings, there are three ways to change the build:

+1. [Patch][5] the `nng-sys` dependency and enable the desired build features.
+2. Disable the `build-nng` feature and directly depend on `nng-sys`.
+3. Disable the `build-nng` feature and manually compile NNG.

+The build features are not exposed in this crate because Cargo features are currently [strictly additive][6] and there is no way to specify mutually exclusive features (i.e., build settings).
+Additionally, it does not seem very ergonomic to have this crate expose all of the same build features as the binding crate, which could lead to feature pollution in any dependent crates.

+Merge requests for a better solution to this are more than welcome.

 ### Examples